ronaldosvieira/gym-bisca/README.md

-# gym-briscola
+# gym-bisca
-OpenAI Gym environment for the Briscola card game
+OpenAI Gym environment for the Bisca card game